Malavraj9009/Churn-Analytics/README.md

-In this Repo, i have created some useful R program with focus on Baisc R programming, ML with R, Time series with R
+This repo contains some academic programs in R language.
+One folder with Time series analysis and other folder with Machine learning along with the input files.